-Grading Criteria / Certificate of Completion
+Grading Criteria

 TLC will offer the student either pass/fail or a standard letter grading assignment.
-If TLC is not notified, the student will only receive a pass/fail notice.
+If TLC is not notified, you will only receive a pass/fail notice.
 In order to pass your final assignment, you are required to obtain a minimum score of 70% on your assignment.